stundenblume/platypus_doc/docs/source/gams-madara/index.rst

 ..
 WARNING::

-  @ To be done by Marcelo
+  @ To be done by Marcelo and Davi

 There are three parts of the ROS Quick Start tutorials.
 In the first part, you will get an understanding about ROS main concepts.